ajitsingh98/Data-Science-Interview-Questions-Answers/general_concepts_in_neural_networks.md

   </tr>
 </table>

-Digital hardware implementations of the sigmoid function do exist but they are expens- ive to compute and therefore several approximation methods were introduced by the research community.
+Digital hardware implementations of the sigmoid function do exist but they are expensive to compute and therefore several approximation methods were introduced by the research community.
 The method by [10] uses the following formulas to approximate the exponential function:

 $\exp{x} = Ex(x) = 2^{1.44x}$